Amittia Parker

 Dissertation: Support Across Contexts: A Grounded Theory Study on Mental Health and Supports Among African American Mothers

-Maternal Mental Health, Infant and Early Childhood Mental Health, Racial Disparities among Blacks and Latin/x Communities, Mental Health and Higher Education, Critical Race Intersectionality, Community Based Participatory Research, and Prevention Science
+Maternal Mental Health, Infant and Early Childhood Mental Health, Racial Disparities among Blacks and Latin/x Communities, Mental Health and Higher Education, Community Based Participatory Research, and Prevention Science

-Amittia is committed to preparing and supporting the next generation of social workers, with a particular interest in recruiting, training, and mentoring students of color.
-Amittia engages with social work students through research, teaching, and service.
-She is particularly interested in student mental health and currently conducting a study to understand the perceptions of supports across contexts.
-This work will also lead to developing, implementing, and evaluating mental health interventions for social work students.
+Amittia is committed to preparing and supporting the next generation of social workers, and infant mental health practitioners with a particular interest in recruiting, training, and mentoring students of color.
 Amittia’s teaching experience includes teaching fully online, blended, and in-person courses within the undergraduate and graduate programs.

 Parker, A., Johnson-Motoyama M., Mariscal, S.E., Guillamo-Ramos, V., Reynoso, E., & Fernandez, C. (2020).
 Community health workers addressing reproductive health disparities in immigrant Latino communities through an evidence based intervention: An implementation study.
 Health & Social Work.